projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

 <div align=center><h2>Tactile Button</h2></div>

 A tactile button can be used to give inputs to your Raspberry Pi by clicking the button while a program is running.
 This clasifies the tactile button as an **input** device.
+We will first code the button in Python, and then connect physically connect it to the Pi.

+1. In button.py, we are first going to import the Button class fomr the "gpiozero" library and the pause function from the "signal" package.
+To do this, we will enter the following code at the top of button.py:
+`from gpiozero import Button `
+`from signal import pause`

+2. Next, we can create an instance of the button class by using the number of the GPIO pin used when setting up our tactile button.
+We are using the **GIPIO4** pin, so we will specify that in the code and set it equal to the variable “button” as so:
+`button = Button(4)`
+> Specifying "4" is how Python knows which pin we will be using.

+3. Next we are going to define 3 methods for our button: “buttonPressed()”, “buttonHeld()”, and “buttonReleased()”.
+When these methods are used, each will print a statement regarding the action described in their name.
+Use the following in your file:
+> Methods are simply functions that are specific to a certain class.
+The above methods would not be able to be used with any other class or data type.

+`def buttonPressed():`
+`	print(“Button was pressed”)`
+`def buttonHeld():`
+`	print(“Button was held”)`
+`def buttonReleased():`
+`	print(“Button was released”)`